jocalao001/holbertonschool-low_level_programming/variables_if_else_while/README.md

 ### 4. When I was having that alphabet soup, I never thought that it would pay off:

        Write a program that prints the alphabet in lowercase, followed by a new line.
+### 5. Numbers:

+       Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.